-ENGL3410.
-Greek and Roman Classics (3)

-ENGL3420.
-Foreign Literature in Translation (3)

-Minor, Professional Writing

-The minor provides students an introduction to the opportunities in print journalism.
+ENGL2420.
+World Literature: The Ancient World to the Renaissance (3) ENGL2430.
+World Literature: The Enlightenment to the Modern Era (3) ENGL3410.
+Greek and Roman Classics (3) ENGL3420.
+Foreign Literature in Translation (3) Minor, Professional Writing The minor provides students an introduction to the opportunities in print journalism.
 Students will learn the principles of professional writing and will have the opportunity to develop writing skills in a variety of creative modes.
 English majors will not be able to count English courses taken for their major.

-Administrator: Chair, Department of Language, Literature, and Cultural Studies

-Requirements: 21 credits of which 12 shall be above 2999.
+Administrator: Chair, Department of Language, Literature, and Cultural Studies Requirements: 21 credits of which 12 shall be above 2999.
 ENGL2610W.
-Introduction to Journalism (3)

-ENGL3020W.
-Principles of Writing (3)

-ENGL3040W.
-Creative Writing - Prose (3)

-ENGL3050.
-Creative Writing - Poetry (3)

-ENGL3960.
-Internship in Professional Writing (3)

-Two courses selected from:
+Introduction to Journalism (3) ENGL3020W.
+Principles of Writing (3) ENGL3040W.
+Creative Writing - Prose (3) ENGL3050.
+Creative Writing - Poetry (3) ENGL3960.
+Internship in Professional Writing (3) Two courses selected from:

 COMM1420.
 Introduction to Public Relations (3)

 COMM2250.
 Introduction to Scriptwriting (3)

 COMM3250.
 Advanced Screenwriting (3)

 Minor, Spanish

 The minor in Spanish provides students majoring in areas other than Spanish the opportunity to acquire practical language proficiency, intercultural sensitivity, and cultural knowledge; to gain appreciation of the cultural contributions of Spanish-speaking peoples; and to reflect critically on their own cultural values.

 Administrator: Chair, Department of Language, Literature, and Cultural Studies

 Requirements: 20 credits of which 12 shall be numbered above 2999.

 SPAN2010.
 Intermediate Spanish (4) SPAN2020.
 Intermediate Spanish (4)

 Twelve credits in Spanish numbered above 2999 representing two of the following areas (12)

 Culture (including history and civilization)

 Linguistics

 Literature

 Cultural Immersion Experience: Students who have not lived in a cross-cultural setting different from their own culture(s) are required to study in such a setting for a brief period of time.
 Examples of acceptable experiences are a four-week college-level summer school session, or a similar program at an international school recognized by Northwest Nazarene University.
 Approved Off-Campus (OCAM prefix) courses or approved transfer courses from travel-study programs may be substituted for courses listed in the categories above.
 Prior approval of a travel-study program must be obtained from the chair of the department.
 For more information about approved programs and university procedures for study abroad experiences, visit www.nnu.edu/studyabroad.
-May fulfil a General Education Level 4 Cross Cultural Experience if taken with CLST1004CCC Semester Abroad Intercultural Lab 4.
+May fulfill a General Education Level 4 Cross Cultural Experience if taken with CLST1004CCC Semester Abroad Intercultural Lab 4.

 English Language Institute (ELI)

 Mission Statement:

 The mission of the English Language Institute (ELI) at Northwest Nazarene University (NNU) is to provide English-as-second-language speakers with opportunities for improving English language skills for academic work and familiarization with the American university environment.
-The program develops students' language skills and cultural competence and to prepare them for success in academic courses taught in English.
+The English support courses develop students' language skills and cultural competence and prepares them for success in academic courses taught in English.
 Objective:

-The ELI Program relies on experienced and professionally trained ESL instructors who deliver academic English courses.
+The ELI courses rely on experienced and professionally trained ESL instructors who deliver academic English courses.
 Each course is designed to prepare students for academic study in English by developing their English language skills for reading in an academic context, writing research papers, and comprehending academic lectures.
-These courses will provide a bridge for success in traditional undergraduate courses.
+These courses will provide a support for success in traditional undergraduate courses.
 Enrollment: